modin-project/modin/docs/flow/modin/core/execution/ray/implementations/pandas_on_ray/partitioning/partition_manager.rst

 PandasOnRayDataframePartitionManager
 """"""""""""""""""""""""""""""""""""

-This class is the specific implementation of :py:class:`~modin.core.execution.ray.generic.GenericRayDataframePartitionManager` using Ray distributed engine.
+This class is the specific implementation of :py:class:`~modin.core.execution.ray.GenericRayDataframePartitionManager` using Ray distributed engine.
 This class is responsible for partition manipulation and applying a funcion to block/row/column partitions.